DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/05-Numerical-Data.md

 The `county` data set is special in that each county actually represents many individual people.
 If we were to simply average across the `income` variable, we would be treating counties with 5,000 and 5,000,000 residents equally in the calculations.
 Instead, we should compute the total income for each county, add up all the counties' totals, and then divide by the number of people in all the counties.
 If we completed these steps with the `county` data, we would find that the per capita income for the US is \$27,348.43.
 Had we computed the *simple* mean of per capita income across counties, the result would have been just \$22,504.70!

-This previous example used what is called a **weighted mean**, which will be a key topic in the probability section.
+This previous example used what is called a **weighted mean**^[A weighted mean is an average in which some observations contribute more "weight" than others.
+In the `county` data set, we "weighted" the income for each county by dividing income by the county population.], which will be a key topic in the probability section.
 As a look ahead, the probability mass function gives the population proportions of each county's mean value, and thus, to find the population mean $\mu$, we will use a weighted mean.

 ### Histograms and shape